-• if an applicant shares care of their own child, the child will only be taken into account of calculating the property size needed for the designated "main carer" - if care is shared exactly equally, the main carer will be the parent that receives the child benefit

-- applicants whose children visit but are not part of the household are not assessed as needing an extra bedroom - applicants who currently sleep in separate bedrooms for personal reasons will only be allocated one bedroom
+- if an applicant shares care of their own child, the child will only be taken into account of calculating the property size needed for the designated "main carer" - if care is shared exactly equally, the main carer will be the parent that receives the child benefit - applicants whose children visit but are not part of the household are not assessed as needing an extra bedroom - applicants living together as a couple, who currently sleep in separate bedrooms for personal reasons will only be allocated one bedroom.
+If there is a medical need for a separate bedroom this will be authorised by our medical officer.
+If an additional bedroom is sanctioned under medical grounds an affordability assessment may be required.
+See 3.14.1.